ptrgags/chaos-game-3d/logbook.md

     first?) or even an array of the latest N transformations.
 Coloring by this could be useful
 * Color Transformation IDs. (similar to the previous point)

+## 2022-01-02 Refactoring 3D Tiles Output

+Today I started working on the 3D Tiles Next output, but I soon realized that this requires refactoring things a bit.
+I pulled out a `TilesetWriter` struct (since I will likely have variations on this in the future for implicit tiling) and I stubbed out a `GlbWriter` class to parallel the older `PntsWriter`.
+I will likely keep both around for a while since the 3D Tiles Next extensions are still experimental and may change.